James Dunne (footballer, born 1989): Cambridge United

 Soon after his loan spell at Dagenham & Redbridge came to an end, Dunne joined Cambridge United on 14 January 2016, until the end of the 2015–16 season.

 Dunne made his Cambridge United debut on 16 January 2016, starting the whole game, in a 0–0 draw against Luton Town.
 Since making his debut, Dunne established himself as a first team regular until missing out one game against his former club, Portsmouth, due to a gentleman's agreement as part of the transfer deal.
 After this, Dunne continued to be a first team regular since returning to the first team and scored his first Cambridge United goal, in a 1–0 win over Newport County on 9 April 2016.
 At the end of the season, making nineteen appearances and scoring once, Dunne signed a one-year contract extension with the club.

 Ahead of the 2016–17 season, Dunne switched number shirt from 16 to 4.
 Since the start of the season, Dunne continued to be a first team regular until he suffered ankle injury that kept him out throughout September.
 After returning to the first team, Dunne then captained Cambridge United for the first time in the EFL Trophy match against Scunthorpe United on 8 November 2016.
 Under new Manager Shaun Derry, Dunne began to play new role as a defensive midfielder.
 Dunne's performance resulted him being praised by Manager Derry and local newspaper Cambridge News.
 Although he suffered setbacks of suspension and injury, Dunne's first team return resulted him making forty-two appearances and scoring once in all competitions.

 At the end of the 2016–17 season, Dunne was released by the club after the club decided against offering him a new contract.
 However, Dunne's release dismayed Cambridge United supporters, who believed he should be offered a new contract.

 Swindon Town

 On 26 June 2017, Dunne joined League Two side Swindon Town on a two-year deal.

 He was released by Swindon at the end of the 2018–19 season.

 Barnet

 Dunne signed for Barnet on a two-year deal in July 2019.
 He spent two seasons with the Bees, making 57 appearances before being released.

 Southend United

 He then joined Southend United on a two-year deal in June 2021.
-He scored twice in 26 games before being released in June 2022.also was on loan at Bromley during 2021.
+He scored twice in 26 games before being released in June 2022. also was on loan at Bromley during 2021.

 Welling United

-Dunne joined Welling United for the 2022-23 season.
+Dunne joined Welling United for the 2022–23 season.

+Dover Athletic

+In July 2023, Dunne signed for National League South club Dover Athletic.

+Chatham Town

+On 1 February 2024, Dunne joined Isthmian League Premier Division club Chatham Town.

+Ashford United

+In May 2024, Dunne joined Isthmian South East Division side Ashford United.

+AFC Croydon Athletic

+On 1 February 2025, Dunne joined Isthmian League South East Division side AFC Croydon Athletic.